deeplearning4j/deeplearning4j/dbn-iris-tutorial.md

 ### The IRIS Dataset

-This tutorial is based on a classic data set, the IRIS (https://archive.ics.uci.edu/ml/datasets/Iris) data set, which describes the measured dimensions of a set of three species of flowers.
+The [Iris flower dataset](https://archive.ics.uci.edu/ml/datasets/Iris) is widely used in machine learning to test classification techniques.
+We will use it to verify the effectiveness of our neural nets.

+The dataset consists of four measurements taken from 50 examples of each of three species of Iris, so 150 flowers and 600 data points in all.
 The iris species have petals and sepals (the green, leaflike sheaths at the base of petals) of different lengths, measured in centimeters.
+The length and width of both sepals and petals were taken for the species Iris setosa, Iris virginica and Iris versicolor.
 Each species name serves as a label.

-Success is teaching a neural net to classify by species the data records of individual flowers while knowing only their dimensions.
+The continuous nature of those measurements make the Iris dataset a perfect test for continuous deep-belief networks.
+Those four features alone can be sufficient to classify the three species accurately.
+That is, Success is teaching a neural net to classify by species the data records of individual flowers while knowing only their dimensions, and failure to do so is a very strong signal that your neural net needs fixing.

+The dataset is small, which can present its own problems, and the species I. virginica and I. versicolor are so similar that they partially overlap.

 Here is a single record: